moodlehq/moodle-tool_componentlibrary/content/moodle/components/coursecards.md

 A single card:
 **course/templates/coursecard.mustache**

+## Exporter
+The data structure for course cards are provided by the exporter class:
+**course/classes/external/course_summary_exporter.php**

 ## Usage

+Course cards can be used in any place that lists courses, it helps users quickly scan the available content and find a course based on the remembered course image or the course name.
+Guidelines for using course cards are:

+* Keep them simple
+* Minimize the number of actions on a card
+* Use images smartly

 The example below show a deck of cards as used on the starred courses block